quickwit-oss/quickwit/docs/tutorials/add-full-text-search-to-your-olap-db.md

 We don't need to index all fields described above as Quickwit.
 The `title` and `body` are the fields of interest for our full-text search tutorial.
-`id` will be helpful to make the join in Clickhouse, `created_at` and `event_type` may also be beneficial for timestamp pruning and filtering.
+The `id` will be helpful for making the JOINs in ClickHouse, `created_at` and `event_type` may also be beneficial for timestamp pruning and filtering.

 ```yaml title="gh-archive-index-config.yaml"
 version: 0.4